OwlCaribou/swurApp/README.md

 ### Python and cron
 - Clone this repo: `git clone https://github.com/OwlCaribou/swurApp`
-- Run swurApp every hour/day/etc. I personally am just calling it with crontab every hour:
-    - If you want to use crontab, run `crontab -e` and add an entry for the script.
-For example, to run it every hour at the top of the hour:
+- Run swurApp every hour/day/etc. For example, to run in crontab every hour at the top of the hour:
     - `0 * * * * /usr/bin/env python3 /path/to/swurApp/swur.py --api-key YOUR_API_KEY --base-url http://sonarr.example.com`
 - (Recommended) Run `git pull` from the directory you downloaded it to get updates

 ## Parameters